We Come 1: Composition

 The lyrics of "We Come 1", sung by Maxi Jazz, possess a theme of unity.
 In the song, the narrator sings to someone upon which he is dependent, but this dependency is not based on external factors.
 Instead, this person provides internal inspiration, including the narrator's purpose in life.
 Whenever the two individuals are together, they are able to cooperate to stand for or against an ambiguous concept that the song does not identify.
 The relationship between the two people is also left vague, but the narrator's message insists that whenever they team up, they are one complete entity, and the narrator believes that his other half is what he stands for.

 Primarily, "We Come 1" advocates all people to consolidate.
-During live performances of the song, Maxi Jazz often urges the audience to take care of their brethren, stating, "We're all we got."
+During live performances of the song, Maxi Jazz often urged the audience to take care of their brethren, stating, "We're all we got."
 Sister Bliss said in an interview with Bulgaria's MMTV that "We Come 1" is a humane track that illustrates the relationships between everything on the planet.
 As a result, Sister Bliss stated that protecting these relationships is what keeps concepts such as nature and the environment viable, saying, "We must come one otherwise our future is in peril."